1st Division (Sweden)

 The 1st Division (Note: 1.
 Divisionen, /sv/) (1. div) is a mechanised division of the Swedish Army based in Västra Götaland County.
 It has been active since 2022, having previously served between 2000 and 2004.
 It is headquartered at Skövde Garrison.

 History

 In the Defence Act of 2000, the government proposed that the three remaining army divisions, after post–Cold War downsizing, be consolidated into a single, reinforced division to reduce bureaucracy within the army.
-The Swedish Parliament ultimately approved the proposal, leading to the creation of the 1st Mechanised Division as the successor to the Upper Northern Army Division, the Eastern Army Division, and the Southern Army Division.
+The Swedish Parliament approved the proposal, leading to the creation of the 1st Mechanised Division as the successor to the Upper Northern Army Division, the Eastern Army Division, and the Southern Army Division.

-The new division, however, lasted only four years.
+The new division lasted four years.
 In the Defence Act of 2004, the government proposed that the division be disbanded and its units be placed directly under the Joint Forces Command, as maintaining a division-sized unit was no longer considered suitable for the army's increasing focus on international operations.
-It was hence disbanded that same year.
+The division was disbanded that same year.

-In 2022, following the 2020 Defence Act, the division was re-established to lead the newly formed brigades, most of which were established that same year under the same act.
+Following the Defence Act of 2020, the 1st Division was officially re-established in 2022 to command the army's expanding brigades.